ekarpp/lumo/README.md

   -w, --width       width of the rendered image (defaults to 1000) -h, --height      height of the rendered image (defaults to 1000) -d, --direct      use direct light integrator instead of path tracing.
+  -b, --bdpt        use bidirectional path tracing instead of path tracing.
   --help            display usage information
 ```